11Hayden/alx-system_engineering-devops/0x01-shell_permissions/README.md

 3-new_owner - to change the owner of a file "hello" to betty 4-empty - to create an empty file "hello"
-5-execute - to make file "hello" executable
+5-execute - to make file "hello" executable 6-multiple_permissions - to make file "hello" executable for both owner and group and only readable for user